-If a student still wants to change rooms, she must obtain a room change request form from her residential learning coordinator or the director of housing and residence life.
+Students who still want to change rooms must obtain a room change request form from the residential learning coordinator or the director of housing and residence life.

 Students must follow the room-change steps outlined in the current student handbook.
-An unauthorized room change may result in a $100 charge to the student’s account, and she may face possible student conduct sanctions.
+An unauthorized room change may result in a $100 charge to the student’s account, incurring possible student conduct sanctions.

 What is room consolidation?